 Classical swine fever (CSF) is a highly contagious viral disease of pigs.
 In its acute form the disease generally results in high morbidity and mortality.

 It causes damage to blood vessels throughout the body.
 This results in widespread haemorrhages, which may be seen in live pigs as blotching and discolouration of the skin, particularly of the extremities.
-The disease is caused by a virus, of which there are three serotypes.
+There are several different strains of classical swine fever.

 CSF, if left unchecked, could cause severe economic losses to the industry, which may have an impact on rural society.
 An outbreak of disease would result in severe restrictions on the movement of animals and the export of live pigs and pig products.
 From a welfare perspective, severe forms of the disease cause significant animal suffering.